How To Cook Couscous

 - Bring 1 cup of water to a boil.

-- Add in the salt and olive oil.
+- To the boiling water, add the salt and olive oil.

 - Add in the dry couscous and give it a stir.
 Cover the pot, turn the heat off and let it sit for 15 minutes until it absorbs the water.